 With 60 courses and conferences a year for 2000 participants, the IUC serves as a bridge between academic communities within Europe and beyond.
-These courses offer low threshold access to high level international academic exchange.
-In doing so, the IUC has played for almost 50 years an important role in the internationalisation of research and higher education in the SE European region.
+These courses offer low-threshold access to high-level international academic exchange.
+In doing so, the IUC has played for more than 50 years an important role in the internationalisation of research and higher education in the SE European region.

 In order to be as inclusive as possible and to ensure participation from all corners of Europe, the IUC’s South-East European Scholarship fund is supporting students and staff members who are lacking support from their national governments, the Erasmus program, or their own institutions.
 For those participants, a South-East European Scholarship grant is available as a contribution to their travel and accommodation costs.